yuvadm/alarmpy/README.md

 This tool is based on an unofficial API, and cannot be guaranteed to show correct or timely data. **Do not** use it if human life is at stake. **Do not** assume it shows you correct data. **Do not** assume it works properly, or even works at all.
 Always follow official guidelines and procedures published by [Pikud Ha'oref](https://www.oref.org.il/).

+Further fine-print covering the terms of use of this tool can be found in the [GPLv3 license](LICENSE) file.

 ## Usage

 ```bash